Solidarity, Not Charity

 Why doesn't Food & Solidarity operate as a charity?

-Charity alone does not end poverty—it's not designed to.
-Food & Solidarity believes only organized, collective power can address the root causes of poverty.
-Members organize together around shared conditions, refuse narratives that blame individuals for systemic harm, and build power rather than dependency.
+Charity alone does not end poverty — it's not designed to.
+Food & Solidarity believes only organised, collective power can address the root causes of poverty.
+Members organise together around shared conditions, refuse narratives that blame individuals for systemic harm, and build power rather than dependency.

 What does solidarity mean at Food & Solidarity?

-Solidarity means people organizing together around shared conditions, refusing narratives that blame individuals for systemic harm, building power not dependency, and taking the fight to the powerful.
-It recognizes that poverty is produced by systems and that surviving those systems requires collective support and action.
+Solidarity means people organising together around shared conditions, refusing narratives that blame individuals for systemic harm, building power not dependency, and taking the fight to the powerful.
+It recognises that poverty is produced by systems and that surviving those systems requires collective support and action.

 Does Food & Solidarity provide food parcels?